savonet/book/workflow.md

 ```

 Note that the fade parameters are given in floats instead of strings as in
-previous example, and that the `file` field is not present because there is no
+previous example, and that the field `file` is not present because there is no
 sensible way to parse it as a float.

-Alternatively, we could also parse the JSON
-data as a record
+Alternatively, we could also parse the JSON data as a record

 ```{.liquidsoap include="liq/json-fade-cue4.liq" from=1 to=-1}
 ```

-which would give rise to the following records as result
+which would give rise to the following record as result

 ```liquidsoap
 {file="test.mp3", cue_in=1.1, cue_out=239., fade_in=2.5, fade_out=3.2}